-Transient ischemic symptoms: Temporary symptoms such as motor weakness or speech disturbance are common in children older than 2-3 years.
+- Transient ischemic symptoms: Temporary symptoms such as motor weakness or speech disturbance are common in children older than 2-3 years.
 Complaints of transient sensory symptoms are less frequent.
-Slowly progressive arterial narrowing permits the development of collateral channels.
-However, cerebral perfusion is gradually decreased to a borderline state and transient ischemic symptoms appear, typically lasting for minutes.
-These episodes are usually associated with behavior such as crying, with or without emotional upset, blowing while eating hot foods, inflating balloons, or playing woodwind toys.
+Slowly progressing arterial narrowing permits development of collateral channels.
+However, cerebral perfusion is gradually decreased to the borderline and ischemic symptoms appear for minutes usually with hyperventilation episodes such as crying with or without emotional upset, eating hot food with blowing, inflating balloons, or playing woodwind instruments.

-Headache: Headaches in children with Moyamoya Disease reflect a compensatory vasodilatation of cerebral arterial trees when there is a chronic or compensated cerebral ischemia.
-It typically has the characteristics of being worst in the morning, having a frontal location, occasional being associated with orbital pain, possibly being triggered by hyperventilation and not being relieved by usual analgesic medication.
+- Headache: Headache reflects compensatory vasodilatation of cerebral arterial trees with chronic or compensated cerebral ischemia.
+It typically has characteristics of aggravation in the morning, frontal location, occasional orbital pain, possible provocation with hyperventilation and poor response to usual analgesic medication.

-Hemorrhage: Bleeding is more frequent in adolescents or adults than in children.
-The areas of bleeding are usually dilated collateral moyamoya vessels in the basal ganglia or around the foramen of Monro.
+- Hemorrhage: Bleeding is more frequent in adolescents or adults than in children.
+The areas of bleeding are usually dilated collateral moyamoya vessels at the basal ganglia or around the foramen of Monro.

-Involuntary movements: Some patients show involuntary movement.
-This is apparently related to ischemia within the brain and is relieved after revascularization surgery.
+- Involuntary movements: Some patients show involuntary movement.
+It seems related to the brain ischemia and is relieved after revascularization surgery.

 Patterns of Evolution

-Natural course: The natural course of Moyamoya Disease is a progressive, bilateral complete or near complete occlusion of the internal carotid arteries and their middle and anterior cerebral arteries branches.
-Frequently, the posterior cerebral arteries are also involved.
+- Natural Course: The natural course of Moyamoya Disease is progressive bilateral complete or near complete occlusion of internal carotid arteries and branches (middle and anterior cerebral arteries).
+Frequently posterior cerebral arteries are also involved.

-Angiographic staging: In 1969 Suzuki and Takaku described six angiographic stages outlining the natural course of Moyamoya Disease, starting with I and progressing to VI (53).
-As the brain’s major arterial intracranial slowly occlude, extracranial anastomotic channels develop to a degree that almost meets the total cerebral perfusion requirement.
-During this process, any short-fall in cerebral perfusion causes cerebral infarction.
+- Angiographic staging: In 1969 Suzuki and Takaku described six angiographic stages outlining the natural course of Moyamoya Disease, starting with I and progressing to VI (53).
+As the intracranial major vessels slowly occlude, extracranial anastomotic channels develop and cover almost total cerebral perfusion requirement.
+During this process, shortage of cerebral perfusion causes cerebral infarction.
 The goal of surgical revascularization is to protect the brain from stroke by creating an alternative blood supply, such that infarction is prevented, even though the patient exhibits continued progression of the moyamoya over time.

-Nearly all patients are in Stage 3 or 4: Even though the angiographic staging is helpful for understanding of natural course of Moyamoya Disease, the typical presentation is Suzuki III-IV, and most decision making is dependent on clinical status coupled with other radiographic data (such as cerebral perfusion).
+- Nearly all patients present with developed moyamoya: Even though the angiographic staging is helpful for understanding of natural course of Moyamoya Disease, the typical presentation is Suzuki III-IV (moyamoya easily visualized on angiography with an increasing abnormal appearance and beginning disappearance of arterial branches of circle of Willis distal to moyamoya (53), and most decision making is dependent on clinical status coupled with other radiographic data (such as cerebral perfusion).

 Time of Evolution

-Sudden manifestation, rapid progression, recurrence: The manifestations are sudden in cases of cerebral infarction, seizure or hemorrhage.
+- Sudden Manifestation, Rapid Progression, Recurrence: The manifestation is sudden in cases of cerebral infarction, seizure or hemorrhage.
 The neurologic deficits caused by infarction or hemorrhage show gradual improvement over time, identical to neurological deficits caused by other brain insults.
-However, additional new deficits, due to recurrent cerebral infarction in the ipsilateral or contralateral cerebral hemispheres, may follow within a few months, especially in young children (22)
+However, additional new deficits by recurrent cerebral infarction in the ipsilateral or contralateral cerebral hemispheres may follow within a few months, especially in young children (22).

 Evaluation at Presentation

-IVF: Normovolemia is maintained and the intake of PO fluids is encouraged.
+- Fluids: Normovolemia is maintained with intravenous infusions and the intake of po fluids encouraged.